Icon_Top_Black

 8.2

-According to the comments from the tests, some changes were made based on the Severity Ratings for Usability Problems.
-For example, instead of a drop-down list to select the year and month for the delivery date, the left and right arrows were added.
+Based on the comments from the tests, some changes were made according to the Severity Ratings for Usability Problems.
+For example, instead of using a drop-down list to select the year and month for the delivery date, left and right arrows were added.

-And before choosing if the users need assembly or not, the delivery date is greyed (cannot be selected).
-This improved the misclick rate in the next iteration.
+Before choosing whether users need assembly or not, the delivery date is greyed out (cannot be selected).
+This improvement reduced the misclick rate in the next iteration.

 Second Iteration